paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-081-compensation-for-work-injuries.md

   (E) an individual appointed to a position on the office staff of a former President under section 1(b) of the Act of August 25, 1958 (72 Stat.
 838);

-  (F) 1 an individual selected pursuant to chapter 121 of title 28, and serving as a petit or grand juror; and
+  (F) an individual selected pursuant to chapter 121 of title 28, and serving as a petit or grand juror; and

-  (G) an individual who is a System member of the National Urban Search and Rescue Response System during a period of appointment into Federal service pursuant to [section 5165f of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5165f&num=0&edition=prelim);
+  (G) an individual who is a System member of the National Urban Search and Rescue Response System during a period of appointment into Federal service pursuant to section 327 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act;
   but does not include—

   (i) a commissioned officer of the Regular Corps of the Public Health Service;